The Effects of MLM on the Natural Health Industry

 You would not know about the other side of this coin - the negative effects.
 Because it is covered up.
 Some of you do it to earn a living.
 Others do it to increase their revenue.
 I have had executives of certain companies threaten me professionally.
 I still have copies of letters written to me - one actually telling me I know nothing and need to mature in order to understand things.
 One company which shall remain nameless, sent a distributor to threaten me with court action because I dared to answer her honestly when she asked if I would like to take part in her next presentation.
 I advised her that the products were tested on animals and not of particularly high quality.
 She refused to hear that just because her company didn't test at their facility, did not mean the products were not tested elsewhere - and the company paid for it.
 Or that the products contained toxic ingredients on top of their supposed organic, healthy ones.
 I simply provided her with paperwork proving my claims and was left alone.
 At any given time, CEOs and leaders of these companies are in court or jail.
 This is kept from you.
 This is just one aspect of MLM marketing.
 People fall in love with the theory - hang everything else.

-In the last 10 years, natural health has been watered down as it is integrated into modern medicine - not for any other reason than control.
+In the last 20 years, natural health has been watered down as it is integrated into modern medicine - not for any other reason than control (hegemony).
 So much knowledge is being lost.
 Natural health experts do not get financial support and as such, 2/3 no longer even operate - between pharmacies, supermarkets, MLM distributors and doctors, vital knowledge is being stolen and lost.
 If it continues at this rate, it is estimated that by 2025, natural health will be outlawed - and MLM distributors will not care about the original experts - they will just scream about how unfair it all is.
-Offficially it is about supposed safety - in truth, it is about money.
+Officially it is about supposed safety - in truth, it is about money.
 Natural medicines cannot be patented unless they are diluted with pharmaceuticals.
-Cha-ching.

 But back to the real reason for this article.
 Every day - every single day - I am contacted by people asking for my help professionally.
 This has now gone on for over 3 decades.
 It involves sick people from various MLM companies asking me which of the supplements or oils or products they should take - from their line of course.
+More than a few refused point blank to even consider using other products that might save their life.
 Their ailments range from basic issues to life threatening.
 I have seen people end up in ER - even in intensive care - because there was no safety net within the company they dedicated and almost lost their lives to; because aside from the token expert everyone quotes like a bad case of Chinese Whispers, there is no expert advice at close hand, nor is it a prerequisite.

 Seriously, it is simple

 a) If you want to promote products that is your right but for goodness sake, get educated!
+I'm not talking about reading your industry blurb.
+Real education.
 In this day of accessibility, there is no excuse for ignorance.
 Look up ingredients and study them.
 Or go one better and study the modality - yes, there it is again.
-Modality means modal quality - and in health, that means the particular field of health care.
+Modality means modal quality - and in health, that means the particular field of health care model.

 So herbal medicine, homeopathy, aromatherapy, orthomolecular medicine.
 All of these will - or should - include learning about health in general and how safe your products are alongside others.